 Robert Hall reflects on the visit by Swedish lighting manufacturers Konstsmide to his garden centre in Sutton Coldfield, to see their Christmas products on display in store and online.

-The Konstsmide delegation were on a tight schedule and on their way back to Birmingham International Airport, however they were keen to see their products on display and gather feedback from the UK market.
+The Konstsmide delegation was on a tight schedule and on their way back to Birmingham International Airport, however, they were keen to see their products on display and gather feedback from the UK market.
 So the UK Konstsmide representative David Smith suggested they call in to meet with the GardenSite Konstsmide buyer Simon Whitehead.

-Gnosjö Konstsmide is a Swedish family owned company established in 1942.
-They manufacture and import electrical consumer goods for the European market and are market leaders for Christmas items, as well as decorative and outdor lighting.
+Gnosjö Konstsmide is a Swedish family-owned company established in 1942.
+They manufacture and import electrical consumer goods for the European market and are market leaders for Christmas items, as well as decorative and outdoor lighting.

 Most of their products are produced in mainland China where the company has been manufacturing since 1980.
 It has a global turnover of 500million SEK (£44m) and employs 170 people.